njons/Organ-Studio-website/README.md

 ---
 **Video:**
 - The video was embedded using HTML5 video tags, set to autoplay and mute
-- Video has been deliberately diabled on tablet and mobile (below 870px)
+- Video has been deliberately disabled on tablet and mobile (below 870px)
 - A still of the first video frame has been added for slow connections
 - The video has a script that triggers an automatic fade of the video 5 sec before its end

 **Fullscale video:**
-- The fullscale was achieved through Sass and [this](https://github.com/TricomB2B/object-fit-videos) open source polyfill for CSS (allowing the application of CSS properties to the video element and providing support in IE9).
+- Fullscale was achieved through Sass and [this](https://github.com/TricomB2B/object-fit-videos) open source polyfill for CSS (allowing the application of CSS properties to the video element and providing support in IE9).

 ---